HAOYU-LI/UniDOE/README.md

 Choose UniDOE_0.1.1.zip to install Or install it from GUI.

 #### Second Way
-It's more convenient to install UniDOE from github.
+It's more convenient to install UniDOE using devtools.
 At first, make sure you installed devtools.

 ```
 install.packages("devtools")